 Matthew Vaughn creates an opening sequence that leaves you completely exhausted before the film even starts – one with Taron Egerton fighting with a cyborg-armed Edward Holcroft in a taxi while being fired at by pursuing vehicles in a chase through the streets of London, resulting in him hanging out the door and on the roof of the cab, being dragged behind on a torn-off door before eliminating his pursuers with missiles and evading pursuing police in a move that requires him to hold his breath as he drives the cab into the lake to get to an underwater hideout.
 It’s a sequence filled with so much energy and throwaway wit that one feels like they have had a full workout before the film begins.
 It is notedly also a sequence that seems to be homaging its models – the chase sequences in James Bond films like Goldfinger (1964) and especially The Spy Who Loved Me (1977).

 Matthew Vaughn first appeared as a producer on several of Guy Ritchie’s early films before making his directorial debut with Layer Cake (2004), a British crime film in the Ritchie mould.
 He first gained genre attention here with the fine adaptation of Neil Gaiman’s Stardust (2007).
 This set Vaughn on a Hollywood career where he has made Kick-Ass (2010), also adapted from a Mark Millar comic-book, and X: First Class (2011).
-He has also acts as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), as well as Silent Night (2021).
+Vaughn has also acted as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), as well as Silent Night (2021).